libsdl-org/SDL/examples/renderer/03-lines/README.txt

-This example creates an SDL window and renderer, and then draws a giant pile of lines, in random colors, every frame.
+This example creates an SDL window and renderer, and then draws a something roughly like a Christmas tree with nothing but lines, every frame.